 However, with disruption caused by both Brexit and the coronavirus outbreak, there’s the possibility that they won’t be mandated for several years – even if accountancy practices are wise to start the process of converting clients sooner, rather than later.

 Top tips on how to create a digital practice

-- Give personal service: This was at the heart of Emily’s plans.
-The practice contacted clients personally with a plan for their own Making Tax Digital situation, such as mentioning when they’re required to be compliant.
+- Give personal service: This was at the heart of Smith’s plans.
+The practice contacted clients personally with a plan for their own Making Tax Digital situation, such as mentioning when they were required to be compliant.
 In the demo sessions, she and her staff attempted to address their personal issues, and provide a relaxed environment in which to express them.

-- Provide a demonstration: The best way to learn is in person, rather than through an impersonal brochure.
-Emily invited people to presentations about the software, and showed directly what it could do for them.
+- Provide a demonstration: The best way to learn is in person, rather than simply through brochures.
+Smith invited people to presentations about the software, and showed directly what it could do for them.
 Evening events outside of business hours were good for this, but afternoon sessions can also be enticing for those with commitments later in the day.
-Costs were kept low for the practice by using free rooms in pubs and offering staff time-in-lieu for evening events.
+Costs were kept low for the practice by using free rooms in pubs and offering staff time in lieu for evening events.

 - Offer training: Training can be a good revenue stream as well as helping businesses, but offering an initial session that’s free of charge can be a warmly received gesture, as demonstrated by Finlayson & Co.